catduckgnaf/rtl_433_ha/README.md

 Currently it is suggested you use the existing Add-ons "Next" branch, and copy this repos config over after install.
 I am looking to streamline that as well.

+https://github.com/pbkhrv/rtl_433-hass-addons (Use this repo for the time being, I suggest the next branch)

+I will likely make a second repo just for rtl_433 add-on itself shortly.

 ## Future plans